-The Day of the Jackal 1973 UK/France (143 minutes) directed by Fred Zinnemann; screenplay by Kenneth Ross, based on Frederick Forsythe’s 1971 novel of the same title.
+The Day of the Jackal 1973 UK/France (143 minutes) directed by Fred Zinnemann; screenplay by Kenneth Ross, based on Frederick Forsythe’s

-is a taut political thriller in short declarative sentences.
+The Day of the Jackal is a taut political thriller in short declarative sentences.

 This fast-paced 1973 Fred Zinnemann film derives from a bestselling thriller by British journalist Frederick Forsythe.
 It is shot in a semi-documentary style on location in Paris.
 It follows one of several plots by a right-wing French Army faction to assassinate President Charles de Gaulle in the early 1960s.

+The army faction called itself the Organisation armée secrète (OAS).
+The OAS believed that de Gaulle, the national hero of the Second World War, had betrayed the army by ‘giving in’ to Algerian demands for independence after the country passed a referendum for self-determination in January 1961.
+Still sore from its loss in Vietnam, the army had been fighting a bitter counterinsurgency war in Algeria since 1954 to keep Algeria French.
+The OAS were serious, highly-trained professionals on a mission.
 The point is not whether plot succeeds: de Gaulle died of old age in 1970.
 The drama centers on Police Inspector Claude Lebel (Michael Lonsdale), the Paris policeman tasked from on high to catch the assassin known by his codename ‘Chacal’ (Edward Fox), believed to be days away from an assassination attempt on the French president.
 The casting choices could not have been better.
 Lebel, aided by his assistant Caron (Derek Jacobi), is a gruff, down-to-earth city police detective, middle-aged and matter-of-fact in contrast to higher-level government officials—a French cop to the fingertips.
 Chacal, the French for ‘jackal’, supposedly a British ex-military contract killer, is all business, despite his slight build, ascots and breezy manner.
+The casting, locations and seamless use of actual footage give this story a documentary-like feel, from the tall, distinguished elderly man (Adrien Cayla-Legrand) seen only at a distance, whose frame (de Gaulle was 6 feet, 5 inches, or 196cm tall) and large nose give him the famous de Gaulle profile, to the National Archives’ Hôtel Soubise standing in as the Élysée Palace, complete with a line of official black Citroën DSes.

 The OAS then interviews and selects Charles Harold Calthrop (Fox), from their short list.
 We are told that Calthrop, ‘a commercial representative for a small armaments firm,’ successfully assassinated General Rafael Trujillo, dictator of the Dominican Republic, in 1961 (this happened but evidently was a local affair), as well as a political figure in the Congo (Prime Minister Patrice Lumumba was murdered in the newly-independent Congo's Katanga Province in early 1961).
 Colonel Rodin (Eric Porter) agrees to pay Calthrop the $500,000 he demands to do the job: half in advance, half on fulfillment.
 Calthorp tells these men to refer to him as ‘Chacal’.
 He gives them a contact number through which to route messages.

-‘I’d like to know how you expect us to find half a million dollars so quickly?’ asks one of the conspirators.
+expect us to find half a million dollars so quickly?’ asks one of the

 ‘Use your network.
 Rob some banks,’ Calthrop replies.